callum-hart/immutable-styles/docs.md

 - **Hard to troubleshoot** Overrides operate globally which means their side effects aren't always immediately apparent.
 - **No escape** It’s hard to escape an overriding system.
 There is a direct correlation between the number of overrides and the time/energy spent managing them.
 - **Dead code** Overrides make it hard to differentiate between styles that are actually used and those that are redundant.
-- **Self-perpetuating** The more overrides exist the more overriding you do
+- **Self-perpetuating** The more overrides exist the more overriding you do.
+- **Hard to scale** Overrides have an innocuous beginning yet at scale are very challenging to manage.

 Immutable Styles is an attempt to **remove overrides** (and thus complexity) from CSS.